Tsukudajima

 Tsukudajima (佃島, "Tsukuda Island") is a small island in Tokyo Bay, facing Tsukiji to its west.
 Originally, Tsukudajima was a tiny island at the mouth of the Edogawa river in Tokyo Bay.
 It was inhabited by a fishing community who migrated from Osaka in early 1600s.
 It is home to the famous dish Tsukudani (佃煮).
-Next to it was built on reclaimed land the high-rise district of Tsukishima.
+The high-rise district of Tsukishima was built next to Tsukudajima on reclaimed land.

 Education

 Public elementary and junior high schools are operated by Chuo City Board of Education.

 Zoned elementary schools for Tsukuda include: